Our goal is to ensure trans and gender non-conforming students receive the highest quality care in a supportive, respectful space.

 To establish care with a trans team clinician, for questions about transcare at UHS, or not sure who you need to see?
 Call Clinic 1 at (510) 643-7117 and ask to speak with our transteam nurse, Joan Hauser RN.
 Appointments can also be made online via eTang.

-Name and Gender Change Options
+*NEW* Name and Gender Change Options

 University Health Services gets official student information directly from the Registrar’s office.
 Any requested changes should be requested through these processes: